Skip to content

 Online

-Maximising expected outcomes - framed as expected utility in behavioural science and expected reward in reinforcement learning - has long dominated models of decision-making.
-In this seminar, Ollie Hulme (DRCMR) […]
+Maximising expected outcomes - framed as expected utility in behavioural science and expected reward in reinforcement learning - has long […]

 • Wed 5